 - There are 253 economy seats, featuring 35″ of pitch (this is virtually unheard of)

-When the airline was first announced, it was stated that Air Premia economy tickets would be priced at 80-90% of what Korean full service carriers charge in economy, while premium economy tickets would be priced at 140% of what Korean full service carriers charge in economy.
+Air Premia claims that economy tickets will be priced at 80-90% of what Korean full service carriers charge in economy, while premium economy tickets would be priced at 140% of what Korean full service carriers charge in economy.

 Here’s a video about Air Premia’s Boeing 787-9 cabins (which is odd, and for that matter they can’t even make the actor look like he finds the premium economy seat to be comfortable):

-I’ve gotta be honest, I don’t understand Air Premia’s business model one bit, especially when it comes to how planes have been configured.
+I’ve gotta be honest, I find Air Premia’s business model to be both refreshing and confusing.
 First of all, let’s keep in mind that the long haul airline business is really tough, especially for airlines without business class cabins (where most of the profits are made in many markets).